firstpromoter/fpr-instructions/integrations/javascript.md

 ## Referral tracking script

-To track the referrals, you'll need to make a request FirstPromoter to capture the lead.
-This can mainly be done by calling the “fpr” JavaScript function defined by the main tracking script and insert the email of the user/lead/customer: `fpr(“referral”,{email:"user-email”})`
+To track referrals, you'll need to make a request to FirstPromoter to capture the lead.
+This can mainly be done by calling the "fpr" JavaScript function defined in the main tracking script and inserting the email of the user/lead/customer: `fpr("referral", {email: "user-email"})`

-If you can't use the email for privacy reasons, there's another option using “uid”, `fpr(“referral”,{uid:"user-id-in-database”})`
+If you can't use the email for privacy reasons, there's another option using "uid", `fpr(“referral”,{uid:"user-id-in-database”})`

 ***NB: You need to have the Main tracking script from above available / accessible on this page as well.
 The below scripts should be placed or called underneath the main tracking script***